“ I love working with the brightest legal talent to help clients with their toughest IP litigation matters.

-Mr. Hung earned dual bachelor’s degrees in electrical engineering and economics from Stanford University in 1995, and his law degree from Columbia Law School in 1998.
+Rich earned dual bachelor’s degrees in electrical engineering and economics from Stanford University and his law degree from Columbia Law School.
 In law school, he externed for the Honorable Sonia Sotomayor, then with the Southern District of New York.
 He was also a James Kent Scholar, a moot court editor and judge, and a recipient of the Carroll G. Harper Prize for excellence in intellectual property.
-After law school, Mr. Hung clerked for the Honorable Paul Michel of the U.S. Court of Appeals for the Federal Circuit.
+After law school, Rich clerked for the Honorable Paul Michel of the U.S. Court of Appeals for the Federal Circuit.

 In 2014, Rich was appointed by then San Francisco Mayor Edwin Lee to serve as a Neutral Commissioner on the San Francisco Rent Stabilization and Arbitration Board.
 He currently sits on the Board of Directors for the Asian Law Alliance, which provides legal assistance to the Asian/Pacific Islander community.

 Rich previously tried multiple criminal cases—all to favorable verdicts—with the San Francisco District Attorney’s Office.Show More